MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsAppPermissionPolicy.md

 ### Example 5

-Allow Custom GetStartApp、TestBotApp apps that can be installed by your users and block other Custom apps.
+This example allows Custom GetStartApp and TestBotApp apps and blocks other Custom apps.
+GetStartApp and TestBotApp can be installed by your users.

 ```powershell
 $identity = "TestTeamsAppPermissionPolicy" + (Get-Date -Format FileDateTimeUniversal)
 # create a new Teams app permission policy and block all apps